eclipse-ee4j/cargotracker/README.md

 * Sometimes when the server is not shut down correctly or there is a locking/permissions issue, the H2 database that the application uses get's corrupted, resulting in strange database errors.
 If this occurs, you will need to stop the application and clean the database.
-You can do this by simply removing ./cargo-tracker-database from the file system and restarting the application.
+You can do this by simply removing the cargo-tracker-data directory from the file system and restarting the application.
 This directory will typically be under $your-payara-installation/glassfish/domains/domain1/config.